 The expenditure used to compilate the weights is the household final monetary consumption expenditure, according the definition of the European System of Accounts (ESA).

 Moreover, for the most brokendown information, other sources such as the offer is used.

-There are weights for the 479 items in each province.
+There are weights for each item in all provinces.